 The Perma Soft Denture Reliner Kit contains a powder and liquid mixture.
 You combine them together and apply them to your denture to make an impression of the gums underneath.

 The resulting false teeth liner stays soft and comfortable with one application lasting up to two years.
 It is suitable for upper and lower dentures.

 The product, registered with the FDA, is safe to use and relieves the issue of loose and irritating dentures.

 ProSoft Denture Reliner

-The false teeth liner is zinc free and uses a low-odor formula.
-It involves mixing a liquid and a powder together to make a paste that you apply to the denture and worn to create a fit over the gums.
+The false teeth liner is zinc-free and uses a low-odor formula.
+It involves mixing a liquid and a powder together to make a paste that you apply to the denture and is worn to create a fit over the gums.

-The fit is soft, comfortable, non-irritating to your gums and it is easy to use.
+The fit is soft, comfortable, and non-irritating to your gums and it is easy to use.

 For information on the best denture adhesive products on the market, click here.